 Visa On Arrival

-Visa On Arrival costs USD20 USD35 (please carry money with you when you fly to either Siem Reap or Phnom Penh, you won’t find ATMs there), and carry the following documents.
+USD20 USD35 (please carry money with you when you fly to either Siem Reap or Phnom Penh, you won’t find ATMs there), and carry the following documents.

-Passport in original with minimum 6 months validity
+- Passport in original with minimum 6 months validity

-One recent photograph, preferably with white background (4×6 cm)
+- One recent photograph, preferably with white background (4×6 cm)

-20 USD USD35 Visa fee in cash
+20 USDUSD35 Visa fee in cash

-Return confirm flight ticket.
+- Return confirm flight ticket.
 If you intend to return by road, do carry a covering letter stating the same with a valid visa of the next country, i.e., Thailand or Vietnam.
-Remember, you cannot get Visa On Arrival in Thailand if traveling overland from Cambodia at the Aranyaprophet Checkpoint.
+Remember, you cannot get Visa On Arrival in Thailand if travelling overland from Cambodia at the Aranyaprophet Checkpoint.
 However, if you have a valid visa for Thailand, you can enter Thailand via this checkpoint.

-Bank/credit card statements or at least USD500 in cash as a proof of sufficient funds for 15 days.
+- Bank/credit card statements or at least USD500 in cash as a proof of sufficient funds for 15 days.

-The Visa On Arrival is valid for 3 months from the date of issue, but the duration of stay is restricted to 30 days for a single entry.
+The Cambodia Visa On Arrival is valid for 3 months from the date of issue, but the duration of stay is restricted to 30 days for a single entry.
 If you would like to extend your stay by more than 30 days, you can request an extension of Visa at the Immigration Counter outside Phnom Penh Airport at a cost of USD25.
 The visa is extended for a maximum of 30 days.

 Head over to this link, fill up the form and make the necessary payment.
-You will receive the eVisa in a day or two.
+You will receive the Cambodian eVisa in a day or two.
 Once it hits your mailbox, take a printout and you are good to go!
-The eVisa can be extended by 30 more days at the Cambodian National Police Immigration Department, Phnom Penh.
+The Cambodian eVisa can be extended by 30 more days at the Cambodian National Police Immigration Department, Phnom Penh.
 Also, the good part about the eVisa is that even if your trip gets postponed by a bit, you can always change the date of arrival and departure as long as it is within the validity of the eVisa and lesser than 30 days.